with the level of service of your choice

 Louis Moore Bacon is one of Wall Street’s macro trading legends.
 After learning the ropes trading commodities while studying at Columbia, he worked as a commodities and currencies trader, before launching his Moore Capital fund in 1989.

 In 1994, John Armitage co-founded the Egerton Long/Short Equity fund with William Bollinger.

 In the 90s, India initiated a deep economic liberalisation program, opening the doors of the world’s sixth largest economy to foreign investment.

 London-based fund managers Paul Marshall and Ian Wace launched their Marshall Wace fund in 1997.
 Specialised in global Long/Short Equity, they are one of Europe’s foremost hedge fund managers.
-In 2017, they became famous well outside the financial community when they made EUR 5 million shorting Juventus Football Club stock in 2017.
+In 2017, they became famous well outside the financial community when they made EUR 5 million shorting Juventus Football Club stock.